moved that Bill , be read the second time and referred to a committee.

 Bill is not just problematic for unions but imposes some serious burdens on others as well.
 For example, there are real implications for bodies such as the Canada Industrial Relations Board, as well as the Public Service Labour Relations and Employment Board.
 Both boards are responsible for the full cost and logistical responsibilities involved in holding representation votes.
 Under these changes, the Canada Industrial Relations Board would be required to hold a vote to certify a union not just when less than a majority of workers have signed union cards, but would need to do so in all cases.
 This would mean a fivefold increase in the board's workload.

 These bills do not represent a positive contribution to labour relations in Canada.
 In fact, they cause real harm.
 It is no surprise that when policies are developed without proper consultation, as was the case with both of these bills, they often end up causing more harm than good.
 Liberals believe in reforming labour policies through meaningful engagement with unions, employers, stakeholders, provinces and territories, and the Canadian public.
 It is the only way to ensure a fair and balanced approach to labour relations in Canada.
-As we have said before, sound labour relations is essential for protecting the rights of Canadian workers and helping the middle class grow and prosper.
+As we have said before, sound labour relations are essential for protecting the rights of Canadian workers and helping the middle class grow and prosper.
 It is also the necessary foundation of a system where both employers and unions play valuable roles in ensuring that workers receive decent wages and are treated fairly.

 I urge all of my colleagues in the House to support Bill and bring back the fair and balanced labour relations approach all Canadians want and deserve.